GDSCNCCU/dunc/README.md

 # dUNC

-After clone from github, use `flutter packages get` command to install packages
+After cloning from github, use `flutter pub get` command to install packages